cloudify-cosmo/docs.getcloudify.org/content/working_with/manager/update-deployment.md

 This status and drift checking is based on the operations defined by each node, usually in a plugin.

 ## Deployment Update Flow
-Like any other workflow, the built-in `update` workflow must be a part of the deployment update blueprint in order to update a deployment using it.
-The recommended way of achieving this is to import `types.yaml` (v.3.4, or later) to your blueprint.

 Updating a deployment comprises several stages:

 1. The steps composing the deployment update are extracted.